 I don’t want my male pet to feel deprived or less masculine.
 Don’t confuse human sexuality with a dog or cat’s hormonal instincts.
 Neutering won’t cause any negative emotional reaction or identity crisis.
 In addition, it greatly reduces the risk of expensive prostate and testicular diseases.

 It’s too expensive to have my pet spayed or neutered.
-No, it isn't.
-Because of local spay/neuter coupons, this old excuse won't work any longer.
+Over the life of your pet, it isn't.
+Because of the resources listed above, spay & neuter procedures are more affordable than ever.
 The surgery is a one-time cost and a small price to pay for the health of your pet and the prevention of more homeless animals.
 You will also save money on pet food after your pet's hormones stabilize, because an altered pet only needs about 2/3 of it's normal amount of pet food to maintain his/her weight.